InstituteforDiseaseModeling/EMOD-Generic-Scripts/workflow_covariance01/Assets/README.md

    files contain a function called 'application'.
 Everything else can be user-defined.

-   Note that anything user-defined in this folder can be 'import' without any problems.
-Other server-side packages that don't come built-in (e.g., numpy or emod-api) need to ensure that the Assets/site_packages directory is on the import path.

 Server-side, each simulation runs the EMOD executable.
 Almost the first thing